Skip to main content

 • LGBTQ+ student community.

-In order to create new Groups within your Community, see the step-by-step instructions below:
+In order to create new Spaces within your Community, see the step-by-step instructions below:

 1. Log into your University Dashboard.